JakeWang22/LLM-Evaluation-on-Salaries/README.md

   Run this file but UPDATE THE PATH FOR WHERE TO SAVE THE CSV FILE.
   We then used the generated file to conduct analysis on excel.

-  Linear Regression (baselinechecker) - Before running file, run pip install pandas scikit-learn.
-Make sure the kaggle dataset CSV is in the same folder and called
+  Linear Regression (baselinechecker) - Run pip install pandas scikit-learn.
+Then, before running the file, make sure the kaggle dataset CSV is downloaded as "postings.csv" and in the same folder.
-  "postings.csv".

 To Prompt LLMs:
 Type - You are given 80 job descriptions with their maximum yearly salaries in U.S. dollars, followed by 20 new job descriptions without salaries.
 Learn from the first set and predict the maximum salary for each of the 20 new descriptions.
 Output a CSV with two columns: "description" and "predicted_max_salary," matching each new description with its predicted salary.
 Respond only with the completed CSV, no extra text.